mozilla/pkipolicy/rootstore/policy.md

      * demonstrated the implementation and feasibility of the plans through testing exercises, including documentation of testing processes, timelines, results, and remediation steps; and
      * incorporated feedback from such testing exercises and other evaluations to enhance readiness and improve future performance.

-This June 1, 2025, date is to ensure that compliance with the September 1, 2025, requirements will be evaluated within a reasonable timeframe while allowing CA operators to incorporate mass revocation testing into their CA processes and annual audit cycles.
+The above-referenced June 1, 2025, date is to ensure that compliance with the September 1, 2025, requirements will be evaluated within a reasonable timeframe while allowing CA operators to incorporate mass revocation testing into their CA processes and annual audit cycles.
 However, the assessment does not have to be conducted as part of the CA operator’s ETSI or WebTrust audit unless the CA operator finds it more convenient to include it within that scope.
 The assessment may be conducted separately by a qualified third-party assessor, provided it meets the stated evaluation criteria.

 The [CCADB's Incident Reporting Guidelines](https://www.ccadb.org/cas/incident-report) have reporting requirements that MUST be followed by CA operators who determine they might delay revocation of certificates beyond the time period required by the TLS BRs.
 For instance, the Analysis field in the Impact section of such incident reports MUST explain "the factors and rationales behind the decision to delay revocation (including detailed and substantiated explanations of how extensive harm would result to third parties–such as essential public services or widely relied-upon systems–and why the situation is exceptionally rare and unavoidable)."
 All delayed revocation incidents MUST be listed as findings in the CA operator’s next TLS BR audit statement.
 Repeated incidents of delayed revocation without sufficient justification will result in heightened scrutiny and sanctions, which may include removal of the CA from the Mozilla Root Store.